Unpacking the new Motorola Razr foldable phone from its unique box

 - Printed guides and instructions

-Discuss: Motorola Razr foldable phone unboxing: Here's what's in the final box
+Discuss: Motorola Razr unboxing: Here's what's in this foldable phone's final box

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This article was originally published last year and has been updated.